Olympic Snowboard Gold Medalist Shaun White Says The Sexual Harassment Allegations Against Him Are Just "Gossip"

 Advertisement

 Later, White spoke to the Today show and apologized for his "poor choice of words to describe such a sensitive subject."
-He continued: "I was so over-whelmed with just wanting to talk about how amazing today was and share my experience."
+He continued: "I was so overwhelmed with just wanting to talk about how amazing today was and share my experience."

-"I've grown as a person over the years," he said, "it's amazing how life works and twists and turns and lessons learned.
+"I've grown as a person over the years," he said.
+"It's amazing how life works and twists and turns and lessons learned.
 Every experience in my life I feel like it's taught me a lesson.
-I definitely feel like I am a much more changed person than who I was when I was younger.
+I definitely feel like I am a much more changed person than I was when I was younger.
 I am proud of who I am today."

 The controversy stems from the lawsuit filed by Zawaideh in 2016.
-The lawsuit alleges sexual harassment, wrongful termination, breach of contract against White.
+The lawsuit alleges sexual harassment, wrongful termination, and breach of contract against White.

-Zawaideh's later requested the lawsuit be dismissed.
-USA today reported that the pair reached an out of court settlement agreement in May 2017.
+Zawaideh later requested the lawsuit be dismissed.
+USA Today reported that the pair reached an out-of-court settlement agreement in May 2017.

 The suit claims White sent explicit and graphic images of "engorged and erect penises" to Zawaideh.
 She alleges he forced her to watch "sexually disturbing" porn sexualizing human fecal matter.

-Zawaideh, who was fired by White from his band Bad Things in 2014, claims the snowboarder stuck his hands down his trouser and then thrust his hands in her face.
+Zawaideh, who was fired by White from his band in 2014, claims the snowboarder stuck his hands down his pants and then thrust them in her face.

-He also, according to the lawsuit, made "demands" that she change her hair, outfits, and make-up for band shows.
+He also, according to the lawsuit, made "demands" that she change her hair, outfits, and makeup for the band's shows.

 White has consistently denied the allegations.
 In 2016 he issued a statement through his lawyer, calling Zawaideh's accusations "totally bogus."